-As empirical evidence for different group of countries suggest, capital flow has been very volatile during the past few decades; to find out the importance of push and pull factors in shaping the capital flows to BRICs we used OLS and Fixed Effects Model techniques.
-The estimated results suggest that Fed's interest rate policy plays the most dominant role for capital and net portfolio flows to BRICs compared to country-specific drivers and pull factors.
-However, some of pull factors such as real GDP and exchange rate volatility play important roles in attracting capital flow and net portfolios.
-This finding has a very important policy implication for policy makers in BRICs and shows that countries who desire to attract more capital should improve their macroeconomic fundamentals such as economic growth and dampen the volatility of real effective exchange rate.
-Indeed, high volatility of real exchange rate is detrimental to both capital and portfolio flows.
+Empirical evidence suggest that capital flow has been very volatile during the past few decades, especially to emerging markets.
+To find out the importance of push and pull factors in shaping the capital flows to BRICs Fixed Effects Model was used in order to avoid biased standard errors in finance panel data as suggested by Peterson (2009).
+The estimated results for standardized regression suggest that Fed's interest rate policy plays the most dominant role for shaping capital flows to BRICs compared to country-specific drivers and pull factors, and has more importance for China and India than Brazil and Russia.
+However, some of pull factors such as real GDP and real effective exchange rate volatility play important roles in attracting net capital flow.
+This finding has a very important policy implication for policy makers in BRICs, suggesting countries who desire to attract more capital flow should improve their macroeconomic fundamentals such as economic growth and dampen the volatility of real effective exchange rate.
+Indeed, high volatility of real effective exchange rate is detrimental to capital flows.
+However, openness and capital liberalization in the host country have a positive significant impact for attracting capital flow.